Support Centre

 The statute expressly authorizes disclosures:

-• pursuant to an informed written consent made by the client or his or her legal guardian (or the parent or legal guardian of a minor client) (34-B M.R.S. §1207(1)(A));
+• pursuant to an informed written consent made by the client or their legal guardian (or the parent or legal guardian of a minor client) (34-B M.R.S. §1207(1)(A));

 • if necessary to carry out the mandated functions of the DHHS or to comply with certain laws (34-B M.R.S. §1207(1)(B));